-During the summer semester, you are invited to a voluntary Friday internship class where students participate in a group discussion.
+During the fall semester, you must attend a mandatory class where students participate in a group discussion.
 Our office will contact you through NYU Classes once the semester starts with details on how to sign up for the class held at 20 Cooper Square.

-Students taking a credit internship in the summer should work a minimum of 100 hours to earn credit.
+Students taking a credit internship in the fall should intern a minimum of 10 hours per week, but no more than two full days.
 Discuss start and end dates with the job-site supervisor and confirm with career services.